Personal Disaster Recovery

 Unfortunately, storms and natural disasters bring out those who take advantage of the situation.
 But by following a few practical guidelines, you can help protect yourself from additional loss:

-• Try to work with local or known contractors - verify with
+• Try to work with local or known contractors - verify with the Better Business Bureau to do repairs or home improvements in your area.

 • Don’t pay for work until it is finished and you are satisfied (if a reasonable down payment is required, get a written contract detailing

-all the work to be performed)
+all the work to be performed).

 • Pay with a check or a credit card.